ashraffyi/Data-Engineering-Capstone-Project/README.md

 #### [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://aws.amazon.com/marketplace/pp/USA-Hospital-Beds-COVID-19-Definitive-Healthcare/prodview-yivxd2owkloha)

+**Data Description**
+This resource includes data on numbers of licensed beds, staffed beds, ICU beds, and the bed utilization rate for the hospitals in the United States.

 The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people infected (new and total case), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in united states based on historical data from JHU.